Understanding Society

 Positively Against Discrimination

-Society, having deemed discriminatory practices unethical and illegal, has sought to impose laws to protect against and prevent such discrimination.
-And yet the challenge remains, is society doing enough?
+Society, having deemed discriminatory practices unethical and illegal, has sought to impose laws to prevent such discrimination.
+And yet the challenge remains: is society doing enough?
 Should society be doing more in order to ensure that minorities are given equal opportunities?
-Despite society’s efforts to guard against discrimination, it is often argued…
+Despite society’s efforts to guard against discrimination, it is often argued that the situation…

 • A Criminal’s Human Rights – An Existential Threat